lab grown diamonds

 With all the gemstone options available for brides today, it can be confusing to keep them all straight and understand the differences between them.
-If you’re looking for the luster and sparkle of a diamond without the cost, you might encounter a common misconception: that lab grown diamonds and cubic zirconia are one and the same.
+If you’re looking for the luster and sparkle of a diamond without the cost, you might encounter a common misconception: that lab grown diamonds and cubic zirconia are

 While they can seem similar from a distance, these stones could not be more different.
 To be blunt, cubic zirconia is not a diamond in any way.
 Lab grown diamonds, on the other hand, are real diamonds through and through.
-Here’s a helpful comparison between cubic zirconia and lab grown diamonds.
+Here’s a helpful comparison between cubic zirconia and

 what is cubic zirconia?

 Cubic zirconia (CZ) is an inexpensive, synthetic material that is created by melting zirconium oxide powder with stabilizers like calcium and magnesium.
 As it cools, its crystals form and stabilize, creating a product that can be cut and polished to mimic natural or lab grown diamond shapes such as round, princess, oval and cushion diamonds.
 Most notably, CZ also contains no carbon, which is one of the primary chemical properties of a real diamond.
-Since CZ shares no chemical or physical characteristics with real diamonds, it is a different material from diamonds entirely.
+Since CZ shares no chemical or physical characteristics with real diamonds, it is a different material

 what is a lab grown diamond?

 Unlike their natural diamond counterparts, lab grown diamonds are created above ground in dedicated facilities using responsibly sourced diamond seeds and specialized technology.
 Although the process is complex, the results are breathtaking: lab grown diamonds share identical chemical, physical and optical characteristics with natural diamonds.
 They’re made almost entirely of pure crystallized carbon.
 These lab grown stunners are then cut and polished to catch the light and sparkle beautifully, just like a natural diamond would.